At a glance

 RSPB Haweswater is a landscape for people, water and wildlife.
 Located in the Lake District National Park, it supports a mosaic of upland habitats, buzzing with a rich tapestry of wildlife working alongside a sustainable farming operation.

-The landscape supports a diversity of habitats, including wildflower meadows, native woodland, healthland, bog, rivers, open water and crags thick with alpine plants.
+The landscape supports a diversity of habitats, including wildflower meadows, native woodland, heathland, bog, rivers, open water and crags thick with alpine plants.
 These support an abundance of wildlife, including notable species such as red squirrel, salmon, ring ouzel and mountain ringlet butterflies.

 NATURE BASED ENTERPRISE